ibm-cloud-docs/bare-metal/bare-metal-server-options.md

 | Intel Xeon 6248 | 20-Core, 2.6 GHz |
 | Intel Xeon 6250 | 8-Core, 3.9 GHz |
 | Intel Xeon 8260 | 48-core, 2.4 Ghz |
-{: caption="Table 2.
+{: caption="Table 3.
 Cascade Lake CPU options" caption-side="top"}

-### NVIDIA GPU support
+### NVIDIA GPUs
 {: #bm-gpu-support}

 For certain bare metal servers, you can add the processing power of NVIDIA&reg; GPUs.
 When you select a bare metal server, look for **GPU** in the **Features** column on the provisioning page.
-You need to install the appropriate drivers.
+Make sure that you install the appropriate drivers.
 See [NVIDIA drivers](https://www.nvidia.com/Download/index.aspx?lang=en-us){: external}

+## Server enhancement options
+{: #bm-server-enhancements}

+When you provision a bare metal server, you have the following enhancement options to help make managing your server easier.
+Keep in mind that these options might vary depending on your server configuration.

 ### Dynamic inventory
 {: #bm-dynamic-inv}